UCSF Open Access Publishing Fund

 - 7. Will OA publishing cost less than the subscription model?

-OA publishing is not free, and we do not know how much scholarly publishing costs will change in the long run.
+OA publishing is not free, and we do not know how much scholarly publishing costs will change in the long run under an OA model.
 Some societies subsidize the costs of publishing their journals while other publishers charge an article processing charge ranging from a few hundred to several thousand U.S. dollars.
-We believe these fees will and should decrease as OA publishing increases and as publishers identify efficiencies in their processes.
+We believe these fees need to decrease as publishers improve operational efficiency.
+A major project run by the California Digital Library and UC Davis is underway to explore OA publishing costs and to help publishers build a sustainable business model.